ai-align/houqphomepage/content/pages/codes.rst

 Codes
 ########

-This pages list softwares that I wrote for fun.
+This page lists softwares that I wrote for fun.
 Since I love freesoftware, I also contribute to some interesting projects.

 You should be able to find some of my codes in `my github page`_.